ScottDay/FRC-Cpp-Course/README.md

 In this course you will develop a general knowledge and understanding of software design and problem solving, as well as the basics of embedded programming, autonomous robot programming, computer communications, version control, testing and debugging.

 ## Audience
-This course is primarily intended for students taking part in FRC, but can be applied to learners at a high-school level and above who are interested in computer science.
+This course is primarily intended for students taking part in FRC, but can be applied to learners at a high-school level and above who are interested in computer science and are willing to learn.

 ## Materials, Resources and Preparation